 - Torrents and Netflix possible

-On top of all of the advantages mentioned above, CyberGhost also offers dedicated IP-addresses.
+Of course you don’t want this to happen when you’re trying to watch the Champions League.
+Fortunately, CyberGhost has a useful extra feature to help prevent this: dedicated IP addresses.
 These are unique VPN IP addresses which are, unlike normal VPN IPs, only used by one single user.
-This makes it much more difficult for streaming services to detect you’re using a VPN and block you (see previous paragraph).
+This makes it much more difficult for streaming services to detect you’re using a VPN and subsequently block you.

 When are the Champions League matches on?